MSc Clinical and Health Psychology / Overview

 Self-funded international applicants for this course will be required to pay a deposit of £1,000 towards their tuition fees before a confirmation of acceptance for studies (CAS) is issued.
 This deposit will only be refunded if immigration permission is refused.
 We will notify you about how and when to make this payment.

-The University of Manchester also as a number of bursaries aimed at removing barriers to master's study for students.
-Find out if you are eligible.
+The University also has a number of bursaries aimed at removing barriers to master's study for students.
+Find out if you are eligible .